-Effective 7/1/2021, newly hired staff who do not have the required certification when hired must work under the supervision or mentorship of someone who is certified.
-This can occur for no longer than nine months from the date of hire to allow the new hire time to obtain the certification.
+Effective 7/1/2020, newly hired staff who do not have the required certification when hired must work under the supervision of someone who is certified.
+This can occur for no longer than 6 months from the date of hire to allow the new hire time to obtain the certification.